asreview/asreview-makita/README.md

   --model_seed MODEL_SEED                          Seed of the models.
 Seed is set by default!
   --template TEMPLATE                              Overwrite template with template file path.
   --classifiers CLASSIFIERS [CLASSIFIERS ...]
-Classifiers to use --feature_extractions FEATURE_EXTRACTIONS [FEATURE_EXTRACTIONS ...]
-Feature extractions to use
+Classifiers to use --feature_extractors FEATURE_EXTRACTOR [FEATURE_EXTRACTORS ...]
+Feature extractors to use
   --impossible_models IMPOSSIBLE_MODELS [IMPOSSIBLE_MODELS ...]
 Model combinations to exclude
 ```